Flouse/ckb-mNFT-tutorial/README.md

 # WIP: [Multi-purpose NFT (mNFT)](https://talk.nervos.org/t/rfc-multi-purpose-nft-draft-spec/5434) Tutorial

-This tutorial will guide you through the process of creating a multi-purpose NFT (mNFT).
+This tutorial will guide you through the process of creating a multi-purpose NFT (mNFT) on CKB testnet.

 ## What is mNFT?
 As of 2023-05, mNFT is the simplest NFT protocal on [CKB](https://github.com/nervosnetwork/ckb).